Employer Retaliation and Workers’ Compensation

 An employer may be able to terminate an employee if there is a valid reason, but filing a workers’ compensation claim is not one of them.
 There are laws in place to protect employees each step of the way.
 Do not accept a wrongful termination.
 You have rights.

 The lawyers at Coffman Legal LLC are strong and committed advocates for all Ohio workers.
-Contact an attorney today to further discuss your employment claim.
+Contact our attorneys today to further discuss your employment claim.
 They can guide you through the process of securing compensation that you deserve.
 Call 614-949-1181 for a free and confidential consultation.